viur-framework/viur-core/docs/doc_start/15_basics.rst

 |icon_singleton|    :class:`Singleton<core.prototypes.singleton.Singleton>` is a prototype for implementing modules that hold only one single dataset entry.
 It can be used for modules that implement application-global settings or a per-user configuration.

-|icon_hierarchy|    :class:`<Hierarchycore.prototypes.hierarchy.Hierarchy>` is a prototype for a module that stores its data in a hierarchical structure, where every dataset can be a child of another dataset or can have its own children.

 |icon_tree|         :class:`Tree<core.prototypes.tree.Tree>` is used for implementing modules that store their data in a hierarchy, but differ between nodes and children.
 The most common usage is the :class:`core.modules.file.File` module, where nodes (Folders) and leafs (Files) are distinguished.
 ==================  ===============================================================================